isomerpages/moe-chijsngsec/_student-development/Cyber Wellness.md

 (1) ICT-enabled lessons of various subjects
 (2) Cyber Wellness Carnival
-(3) Cyber Wellness Assembly/FTGP
+(3) Cyber Wellness Assembly/FTGP&nbsp;
 (4) Class Cyber Wellness Ambassadors
-(5) Discussion of contemporary issues arising from usage in the Cyber Space
+(5) Discussion of contemporary issues arising from usage in the Cyber Space&nbsp;

 Leadership development is focused on developing a core team of student leaders who are able to lead the student population both at the class and school level to drive the various Cyber Wellness programmes.
 This is done primarily through the Cyber Wellness Ambassadors.